 As a dropshipper, have you ever wondered how the process behind your order is?
 Which steps does it require to fulfill the order?
-In today’s article, we followed a real case from CJ’s orders, aim to use this case study to portray a vivid example of the order-fulfillment process for you.
+In today’s article, we followed a real case from CJ Dropshipping orders, and aim to use this case study to portray a vivid example of the order-fulfillment process for you.

 Alex: Lives in Canada, has a 9 to 5 job.

 Has an online clothing store that sells goods to the United States in order to earn some extra money to improve his living quality.